 - Complete thesis defense in front of a three-person committee.
 Oral defenses are normally scheduled between the end of March and mid-April with date and time determined by students and their thesis committee members.
 In order to be considered for the Karl E. Zener Award, students must defend their thesis by April 13.

 - Present final work at Visible Thinking Undergraduate Research Symposium.

 - Submit electronic copy of final thesis paper to the Office of Undergraduate Studies in Psychology by the last day of exams in the spring.

 - Submit electronic copy of final paper to DukeSpace, the open-access repository within Duke Libraries.

 - Most GwD candidates will follow the requirements listed above.
 However, students who fall outside of any of these requirements should reach out to the Office of Undergraduate Studies to discuss their specific situation.
 If after reviewing this information you have additional questions, please contact the Office of Undergraduate Studies in Reuben-Cooke, R. 235 or at 919-660-5719.

-- To learn more about specific deadlines, enrollment forms, and criteria for GwD, Psychology majors should refer to the 2021-2022 Graduation with Distinction Handbook.
-(Download below.
-Handbook is updated at the beginning of spring semester when exact deadlines are determined).
+- To learn more about specific deadlines, enrollment forms, and criteria for GwD, Psychology majors should refer to the 2021-2022 Graduation with Distinction Handbook (download below).

 - For general information on the University-wide Graduation with Distinction Program, please click here.